United Way's Fox Cities Diaper Bank

 1 in 3 American families struggle with diaper need, not having enough diapers for their baby.
 Annually, Diaper Need Awareness Week (DNAW) draws national attention to this consequence of poverty.

 A key activity of DNAW is the securing of state and local proclamations.
-Currently 23 Governors, 3 state legislatures and 77 municipalities have issued proclamations at the request of National Diaper Bank Network-member diaper banks and/or supporters.
-In 2015, Governor Scott Walker issued a proclamation in Wisconsin recognizing diaper need.
-The proclamations are featured on the www.diaperneed.org website.
+Currently 19 Governors, 2 state legislatures and 38 municipalities have issued proclamations at the request of National Diaper Bank Network-member diaper banks and/or supporters.
+In 2020, Governor Tony Evers issued a proclamation in Wisconsin recognizing diaper need.

 You can help by donating dollars or diapers.
-You can also lead diaper drives, discuss child poverty issues, or talk #DiaperNeed on social media.
-Let us know what you will do to help keep babies clean, dry and healthy!
-Find out more at nationaldiaperbanknetwork.org/diaperawareness.
+You can also lead diaper drives, discuss child poverty issues, or talk #DiaperNeed on social media; let us know what you will do to help keep babies clean, dry, and healthy.

 Infographics and illustrations provided by the National Diaper Bank Network: